Modern UX principles revolve around minimalism. The less you notice the design, the better UX you have.

 Icons and user interface elements

 A consistent set of icons and UI elements is another integral component of design invisibility.
 This invisibility happens when the user does not have to think about how it works.
 Therefore, the elements should be uniform and easily understandable, just like the shopping cart icon.

 The invisible design is a kind of UI / UX design that ensures the user’s seamless interaction with the product, to an extent that they hardly notice the design elements.
 In other words, the user should enter the state of flow when working with your product.
 You can achieve that in the following way:

 - Reduce the number of the user’s interactions with the software

 - Reduce the clutter

 The basic user experience design principles to ensure invisible product design are as follows:

 - Digestibility: The design should be intuitive and easily understood by users.

-- Familiarity: The design should look native on a platform for which it is intended.
+- Familiarity: The design should look native on the platform for which it is intended.

 - Trust: To build trust with your users, you should clearly explain each of the user’s steps within the software at least once.

 - Honesty: Make things as transparent as you can within your software.

 - Accessibility: The design should be easily understood by people of all abilities.